 On top of that, I get to share my faith while working through some of life’s big issues with young people.
 It’s a huge privilege to be able to talk with teenagers about my experience of God, and I learn so much from the conversations we have.
 If you want a new, surprising and challenging perspective on a topic, ask a teenager about it!

-- Cats and dogs.
-I can’t pick my favourite species because I live with two of each and it wouldn’t be fair to take sides.
+Cats and dogs.
+I can’t pick my favourite species because there are two of each in my family and it wouldn’t be fair to take sides.
 Although, as you can see on the left, the ones I live with look more like a leopard, a piglet, a tiny bear and a snow wolf.

 Least favourite things

 Flying.
 Whose idea was it to put humans in a tin can and fling them 30,000 feet into the sky?
 Absurd.